benatkin/typeorm/docs/active-record-data-mapper.md

 ```

 `BaseEntity` has most of the methods of  the standard `Repository`.
-Most of the time you don't need to use `Repository` or `EntityManager` with active record entities.
+Most of the time you don't need to use `Repository` or `EntityManager` with Active Record entities.

 Now let's say we want to create a function that returns users by first and last name.
 We can create such functions as a static method in a `User` class: